-Between 1996 and 2015, tourism receipts of India grew substantially from 2,831 million to 21,472 million US dollars rising at an increasing annual rate that reached 3.45 % in 2015.The description is composed by Yodatai, our digital data assistant.
+Between 1996 and 2015, tourism receipts of India grew substantially from 2,831 million to 21,472 million US dollars rising at an increasing annual rate that reached a maximum of 38.31 % in 2004 and then decreased to 3.45 % in 2015.The description is composed by Yodatai, our digital data assistant.
 Have a question?
 Ask Yodatai ›

 International tourism receipts are expenditures by international inbound visitors, including payments to national carriers for international transport.
 These receipts include any other prepayment made for goods or services received in the destination country.
 They also may include receipts from same-day visitors, except when these are important enough to justify separate classification.
 For some countries they do not include receipts for passenger transport items.
 Data are in current U.S. dollars.